richard-smith-67/Fast-800/docs/index.md

 7.06pm - fucking starving and pretty grumpy.
 Almost 24 hours since last meal.
 Had about five cups of black coffee and water so far today.

-Midnight - Stomach rumnbling.
+Midnight - Stomach rumbling.
 Can't stop thinking about eating.
 I know I'll never get to sleep.
 I crack.
 Half a tin of lentil and bacon soup, 2 baby beetroot and some small slices of cheese...

 ## Day 1